Cheung Tze-keung: Criminal trial

 Cheung and his gang were tried in connection with a number of crimes including the kidnapping of two Hong Kong tycoons, who remained unnamed in the trial (some reports suggested one victim was Victor Li).

 The trial was held in Guangzhou even though the events occurred in Hong Kong.
 Cheung's lawyer, and other constitutional experts, lobbied the government for the trial to be transferred to Hong Kong, but they were rejected.

 The Guangzhou Municipal People's Prosecutor formally charged Cheung and his 35 followers with a series of charges relating to "cross-boundary crime including illegal possession, transporting and smuggling explosives and firearms, robbery and kidnapping".
 The charges, which were denied by Cheung, included the abduction in 1993 for a four million yuan ransom of a Fujian merchant who had only come forward after Cheung's arrest.
 The trial began on 8 October 1998.
 It was reported that Cheung made a full confession on the first day of the trial.

 On 12 November 1998, Cheung was convicted and sentenced to death.
-He was executed by shooting on 5 December 1998 in Guangzhou.
+The South China Morning Post (SCMP) explicitly reported the method of execution as firing squad, while other international outlets defaulted to notice that capital punishments in mainland China were typically carried out by shooting a single bullet to the back of the head.
+The SCMP is a newspaper of record for Hong Kong and, as far as judicial transparency is concerned, Chinese courts have historically restricted access to rulings and details of executions, with selective disclosure through controlled domestic channels.

+Cheung was executed on 5 December 1998 at the age of 43, along with Hong Kong gang members Chin Hon-sau (42) and Chan Chi-ho (36), and mainland members Ma Shangzhong (33) and Liang Hui (32); in Guangzhou, southern China.